CWPF Defined Benefit Scheme

 We'll tell you more about these options and how you can take advantage of them when you come to retire.

-If you leave before you retire, we'll keep your pension here with us until you decide to take it, transfer it to another provider or die.
+We'll keep your pension here with us until you decide to take it, transfer it to another provider or die.

 My pension if I die